 How Prepared Are You?

-If you are seriously considering adopting your foster child, click here for a self-assessment worksheet has been developed by professionals as a tool to help you understand your strengths and needs.
+If you are seriously considering adopting your foster child, click here for a self-assessment worksheet that has been developed by professionals as a tool to help you understand your strengths and needs.